Welcome to the VSU Interior Design Program.

 - Include a letter of interest, which states your reasons for choosing interior design as your major.

-The program of study includes a required internship (ARID 4010) to be taken in the summer between the junior and senior year.
-As an academic exercise each student works a minimum of 169 hours for 3 hours of credit.
+The program of study includes a required internship (ARID 4010) which may be taken in the summer between the junior and senior year or in the summer after the senior year.
+The internship can also be taken again as an elective option for the degree.
+As an academic exercise each student works a minimum of 169 hours with qualified design related professional for 3 hours of credit.
 During the internship students are responsible for learning as much as possible about the business of interior design, including:

 - Working with /Learning from others: colleagues and clients, supervisor, manufacturer’s reps